Human Meat: 33+ Best Cannibal Movies

 • The Cannibal in the Jungle (2015) is a TV mockumentary from Animal Planet about a scientist who was convicted of cannibalism in Indonesia in 1977.
 The Cannibal in the Jungle is not a true story, but it’s still an effective and entertaining movie.

-• Society of the Snow (2024) a Spanish survival thriller about the 1972 Andes flight disaster in which the survivors resorted to cannibalism while they waited 72 days for rescue.
+• Society of the Snow (2024) a Spanish survival thriller about the very real 1972 Andes flight disaster in which the survivors resorted to cannibalism while they endured 72 days in the wilderness before being rescued.

 Meet The Author